 - Laser Resurfacing also removes the surface layers of the skin.
 Newer types of laser may work on the dermis’s collagen without removing the upper layers of skin.
 Laser resurfacing will give you the most complete results for widespread scarring.

 - Filler injections work on sunken scars by raising them to the level of surrounding skin.

-- Fillers are temporary, so they will need to be periodically retreated.
-Collagen, hyaluronic acid, fat grafting, and other fillers can be used for depressed scars.
+- Fillers are temporary, so you will need to periodically retreat.
+Collagen, hyaluronic acid, fat grafting, and other fillers can improve depressed scars.

 - Microneedling creates tiny punctures in the outer skin to stimulate collagen production that, in turn, makes the scars less noticeable.

 - Subcision divides the fibrous band under the skin, allowing the skin to return to its normal position.